ABTSoftware/SciChart.JS.Examples/AdvancedLicensing/nodejs-server-licensing/README.md

 # SciChart Server Licensing for Node.js

-This project demonstrates how to use the SciChart Server Licensing package to license an application that will be deployed into an environment where the hostname will be localhost, or will not be known by the application developer.
+This project demonstrates how to use the SciChartLicenseServer native library to license an application that will be deployed into an environment where the hostname will be localhost, or will not be known by the application developer.
 In these cases, normal SciChart host-restricted licensing will not work.
 Server based licenses validate against the name of the application instead, and are usually only available to site license customers.
 If you think you may need this form of licensing, please contact support@scichart.com.

-Server side licensing is currently available for dotnet servers.
-For node.js and other server technologies see the other folders under [AdvancedLicensing](/AdvancedLicensing/)

 Server side licensing requires a BUNDLE license and an agreement to maintain an active license for the lifetime of the product.
 See [SciChart Advanced Licensing](https://support.scichart.com/support/solutions/articles/101000516558-scichart-standard-advanced-licensing)